ChrisDaBaws/research-modifiability-pattern-experiment/workspace-version2/README.md

 This is the workspace for version 2 of the web shop.
 It consists of several RESTful Java services that primarily communicate via HTTP requests.
 Some services also use message-based communications to publish and suscribe to events (Apache Kafka).

-## Prerequisites

-- Make sure a [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) >=1.8 is installed and that the `JAVA_HOME` variable is set accordingly.
-- Make sure [Maven](https://maven.apache.org/download.cgi) >=3.5.0 is installed and `mvn` is available from the command line.
-- Make sure [Node.js](https://nodejs.org/en/download) >=8.0.0 is installed and that `npm` is available from the command line.
-- Make sure [Apache Kafka](https://kafka.apache.org/downloads) >=1.1.0 is installed.
-The Windows build scripts for Kafka and Zookeeper currently expect all related files to reside in `C:\dev\apache-kafka`.
-If you installed Kafka somewhere else, be sure to adjust `_scripts\win\1_start-zookeeper.bat` and `_scripts\win\2_start-kafka.bat` with your custom path.
-In the provided Ubuntu VM, both Zookeeper and Kafka are already installed and run as services.
-So you won't need start scripts.

 ## Directory and Folder Structure

 There are three special folders in this directory: